danielsaidi/website_danielsaidi/collections/_posts/2009/2009-05-25-get-the-week-number-of-a-date-in-csharp.md

 ```

-With this function available, it is a piece of cake to get the first and last date
+With this in place, getting the first and last date for a certain
-for a certain date's week, as such:
+date's week is easy:

 ```csharp